uncw-library/carousels/README.md

   - The actual User/Password can be found in the Rancher web interface:

     - External tab in titlebar
-    - new-titles item in User Stacks
+    - carousels item in User Stacks
-    - new-titles item in Stack
+    - carousels item in Stack
-    - new-titles-new-titles-1 in the "Container" tab
+    - carousels-carousels-1 in the "Container" tab
     - "Command" tab, Environment row

 #### Starting it